A block-producing Cardano node written in Zig

 Not a single ada of treasury money.
 Independence is the point.

-Each incident is pinned by a regression test.
+Each closed incident is pinned by a regression test.
 A frontier cannot silently reopen.

 Every canonical block is listed and verifiable against the chain — including the orphans.